homingos/FE-AI-Dashboard/README.md

 Welcome to the Flam AI Dashboard, a modern, responsive web application built with Next.js and TypeScript.
 This platform serves as a central hub to interact with a suite of powerful, independently-hosted AI models through a sleek, futuristic user interface.

 ![Dashboard Screenshot](public/images/screenshot.png)
-*(Suggestion: Take a nice screenshot of your homepage and save it as `screenshot.png` in the `public/images` folder to make this look great!)*

 ---